-If the GitHub release page includes an ‘asset’ labelled with a name similar to this: warehouse-n.n.n.zip, then this contains everything, including all the submodules, required for the Warehouse.
+If the GitHub release page includes an ‘asset’ labelled with a name similar to this: warehouse-n.n.n.zip, then this contains everything, including all the submodules and dependencies, required for the Warehouse.
 But if you only see assets called ‘Source code’ then you will have to use Git to install the Warehouse and its submodules (see Installing the Warehouse with Git below).

 If you download the GitHub asset labelled something like ‘warehouse-n.n.n.zip’, unzip it to your computer.
 Go into the innermost folder that reflects the name of the zipfile and copy all the files into your htdocs/indicia folder.

 If you are running on a hosted server, it may be easiest to download and unzip the code into a local folder then use an FTP tool to upload it into a folder created on your web server account.